-Savings in the economic system were not only limited to those in commercial banks and other financial institutions, but also in the form of investment in the private sector or in the bond market.
+Savings in the financial system were not only limited to those in commercial banks and other financial institutions, but also in the form of investment in the private sector or in the bond market.
 Before the economic crisis in 1997, Thailand mainly relied on commercial banks for a long time.
-Such banks had the ability to mobilize savings in a high degree; also the government had policies which protected the deposits thoroughly made by the people with financial institutions.
-In addition, the savings habits of most people were conservative, that is, they would rather choose to deposit with banks.
-However, because of the effects from economic crisis that year, the Thai Government came to realize that the financial structure of Thailand was not balanced; therefore, they put more effort into developing capital markets, new financial instruments, and innovations to increase funding alternatives as well as new investment alternatives.
+Such banks had the ability to mobilize savings in a high degree; also the new government had policies which protected the deposits thoroughly made by the people with financial institutions.
+In addition, the savings habits of most people were very conservative, that is, they would rather choose to deposit with banks.
+However, because of the effects from financial crisis that year, the Thai Government came to realize that the financial structure of Thailand was not balanced; therefore, they put more effort into developing capital markets: Stock Exchange of Thailand (SET) and Market for Alternative Investment (MAI), new financial instruments, and innovations to increase funding alternatives as well as new investment alternatives.
 For the savers, there had been more diverse and complex forms of savings with the purpose of raising funds through stock market and bond markets in the same amount as the lending from financial institutions.
 New forms of savings include common stocks, debentures, unit trusts, and etc. In addition, long-term savings through life insurance policies had an increasingly important role as an intermediary to move money from the household to the corporate sector which demands for more money.
-At this time, savings in the life insurance business in Thailand is still low compared to Singapore and Malaysia, both of which there are holders of insurance policies of 80 and 43 percent respectively, whereas in Thailand, the life insurance policies holders are only 14.1 percent of the whole population or only 1.1 percent per gross national product.
-There is definitely a chance for this number to grow rapidly by the government having various policies which encourage people to have life insurance, lawfully enforce individuals with income, and reduce the personal income tax from the insurance premium.
+At this time, savings in the life insurance business in Thailand is still low compared to Singapore and Malaysia, both of which there are holders of insurance policies of 770 and 41 percent respectively, whereas in Thailand, the life insurance policies holders are only 17.1 percent of the whole population or only 1.3 percent per gross national product [10].
+There is definitely a chance for this number to grow rapidly by the government having various policies which encourage people to have life insurance, lawfully enforce individuals with wage, salary and other income, and reduce the personal income tax from the insurance premium.
 There is also a form of savings which are tangible assets such as the purchase of real estate, gold bullion, amulets of which the value are not affected by inflation.
-Mostly, the households use savings and investment tool as the rights of owning the assets and receiving benefits in the form of interest, dividends, rents, and profits from financial instruments which eventually results in the wealth for the family and the country.
-The behavior of individual or potential household savings to create financial stability in the ASEAN Economic Community; thus, was an interesting research topic.
-Moreover, this study focused on savings of the household sector in order to explore the phenomenon of accessing the financial markets, contribute to the determination of measures to promote and increase the level of savings and to promote the development of financial markets to be ready for ASEAN Economic Community.
+Mostly, the households use savings and investment tool as the rights of owning the assets and receiving benefits in the form of interest, dividends, rents, and profits from financial instruments which eventually results in the wealth for their family and the country.
+The behavior of individual or potential household savings to create financial stability in the digital economy; thus, was an interesting research topic.
+Moreover, this study focused on savings of the household sector in order to explore the phenomenon of accessing the financial markets, contribute to the determination of measures to promote and increase the level of savings and to promote the development of financial markets to be ready for digital economy period.
 The conclusion drawn from our study would be to suggest economically beneficial policies for Thailand Government.
-The map of Samut Songkram: Thailand, Bank Notes, Gold Bullion, life Insurance and Stock Exchange of Thailand Index were shown in Figure 1, Figure 2, Figure 3, Figure 4 and Figure 5 respectively.
+The map of Thailand: Phatthalung, Bank Notes, Gold Bullion, life Insurance and Stock Exchange of Thailand Index were shown in Figure 1, Figure 2, Figure 3, Figure 4 and Figure 5 respectively.